 Rich in vitamins, minerals and antioxidants, pumpkin is incredibly healthy!

-Look for “sugar pumpkin” also called “pie pumpkins”, “kabocha squash”; (Japanese pumpkin) ~ they are best for the puree.
+Look for “sugar pumpkin” also called “pie pumpkins”, “kabocha squash”; (Japanese pumpkin) they are the best for puree.

 Sure, canned pumpkin puree is convenient – yet fresh puree had a thick, velvety texture and a bright flavor.

 - Pumpkin cookies

 - Pumpkin brownies or blondies